 Family & Student Handbook

-Thank you for taking the time to read the Education for Change at Cox Academy Family & Student Handbook.
+Thank you for taking the time to read the Cox Academy an Education for Change Family & Student Handbook.
 This handbook was designed to aid you and your child.
-It is not all-inclusive, but does cover most items that commonly concern parents and students.
+It is not all-inclusive, but does cover most items that commonly concern Parents and students.

 I, along with the Cox Academy staff, encourage your active involvement in your child’s education.
 A strong partnership between home and school can greatly benefit your child as he/she grows and matures.
 To this end, we ask that you read through this handbook carefully with your child(ren) and discuss its contents.